merenlab/merenlab.org/data/micr-obs-future/index.md

                       --target-data-table layers
                       --just-do-it
 ```
-So now we need to make sure that our metadata is following the format that this program expects.
+So now we needed to make sure that our metadata is following the format that this program expects.
 That means using the sample names we used as part of this workflow, but also to subset the main metadata table we made in [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) to only keep info on the samples that passed our filtering based on coverage and detection here.

 Let's do it!

-Our metadata file (metagenomes.txt) currently still has metadata for more samples than the ones that passed the cov and det filtering.
+Our metadata file (metagenomes.txt) still had metadata for more samples than the ones that passed the cov and det filtering.

-We will first subset `metagenomes.txt` to only include those samples that passed the filtering and are thus listed in the `unique_samples.txt` we created earlier.
+We first subseted `metagenomes.txt` to only include those samples that passed the filtering and were thus listed in the `unique_samples.txt` we created earlier.

 Further, the `metagenomes.txt` file currently has multiple rows per sample if there are multiple runs associated with one sample.
 We will make it such that there is only one row per sample (so one row per layer that we want to associate this with in anvi'o).
 Of course, ensuring that any differing values across different runs from the same sample are concatenated, and identical values retained as they are.